-Constipation is the common cause of abdominal pain and distention in pregnancy.
+Most pregnant women who present with constipation are treated with laxatives.
 If the symptoms do not settle there should be a high index of suspicion for more complex disorders.
 We report an extremely rare case of Meckel's diverticulitis presenting with small bowel obstruction in a 14-week pregnant woman.

-The incidence of acute abdomen in pregnancy is patholog rare (approximately 1 in 500 - 635 patients).1 y (0.05 - Appendicitis is the most common non-obstetric 0.13% chaitrank@icloud.com
+The incidence of acute abdomen in pregnancy is rare (approximately 1 in 500-635 patients).
+Appendicitis is the most common non-obstetric pathology (0.05-0.13% cases of acute abdomen in pregnancy), followed by small bowel obstruction, sigmoid volvulus, intussusception (1 in 1500-1 in 3000), biliary disease and pancreatitis (1 in 5000).

-Chaitra N Khanna1, Paul R Harris1, Gemma Faulkner1 1Department of General Surgery, Royal Bolton NHS Foundation Trust, Bolton, UK
+Chaitra N Khanna1, Paul R Harris1, Gemma Faulkner1 1Department of General Surgery, Royal Bolton NHS Foundation Trust, Bolton, UK chaitrank@icloud.com